calaldees/teachingWorkshops/teacherTraining/_writing.md

     * Focus of the area of enquiry/specific research question - What is the precise question or key issue that you wish to explore?
 Can you phrase it as a research question?
     * Possible ethical issues - The key ethical issues are informed consent, protection of children, anonymity and confidentiality, and payment of research participants.
 In the case of a literature review, as you are only using secondary data and that there are no participants involved, ethical clearance is not required.
 However, it is good practice to make a general statement to show that you have considered ethics in light of the research you are carrying out.

+Side note (add this somewhere approriate)
+Relate your writing to your practice/setting/context/action in some way

 ### National qualifications framework